gregoire-badiche/my-first-chatbot/README.md

 # my-first-chatbot

-The Python Project at EFREI
+A CLI chatbot bsaed on the TF-IDF method, written in Python for a semestrial project at EFREI

 ## What is it about?